Erasmus+ programme guide

 Didn’t you know that Erasmus funds teachers’ mobility too?

-There are two more good pieces of news:
+There is more good news:

-• The new Erasmus+ programme (2021-2027) has an almost doubled budget.
+• The Erasmus+ programme (2021-2027) has an almost doubled budget.

 There is no excuse not to start planning your next mobility project right away.